sp35000/sp35000/README.md

 **sp35000/sp35000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Hello, my name is Celso Kikuchi.
+My name is Celso Kikuchi.

 I am a Brazilian IT Professional, and lives in Fortaleza-CE, Brazil.